One of three articles in a series about what to expect at different stages of manhood.

 - Increased thirst

 - Frequent urination

-Men should also lose the vices they picked up in young adulthood.
+Men should also lose any vices they picked up in young adulthood.

 “If they smoke, they need to stop.
-If they drink, they need to drink no more than two ounces of an alcoholic beverage in a 24-hour period.”
+If they drink, they should drink no more than two ounces of an alcoholic beverage in a 24-hour period.”

 Although more complicated procedures like colonoscopies aren’t necessary for the average man until around age 50, men should still be scheduling yearly check-ups and getting their immunizations.